MadryLab/failure-directions/README.md

 ## Getting Started
 * **pip** package coming soon! stay tuned

-Clone the repository.
-Make sure that you have [git LFS](https://git-lfs.github.com/) installed

 **Example:** For a walkthrough of using our method [Example notebook](https://github.com/MadryLab/failure-directions/blob/release/example/Example.ipynb)!
-This notebook walks through using our method on CIFAR-10.
+This notebook walks through using our method on CIFAR-10. (to use the pre-trained model checkpoint, make sure to have [git LFS](https://git-lfs.github.com/) installed).
+Otherwise, you can train a new CIFAR-10 model using our code.

 The main methods for our analysis are contained in [wrappers.py](https://github.com/MadryLab/failure-directions/blob/release/failure_directions/src/wrappers.py).
 Specifically:
 ```